 The name of the platform is apparently a parallel to how fast the cryptocurrency industry changes.
 The founders of the platform wants its clients to “grow as fast as rabbits”.

-The platform launched in February 2018 and for only having existed a bit more than a year, its trading volume is quite impressive.
-On the date of writing this review, BitRabbit had a 24 hour trading volume of USD 28.3 million placing it on place no. 66 on the list of the exchanges in the world with the highest 24 hour trading volume.
-The trading volume also seems to be growing exponentially.
+The platform launched in February 2018.
+On the date of first writing this review (8 June 2019), BitRabbit had a 24 hour trading volume of USD 28.3 million placing it on place no. 66 on the list of the exchanges in the world with the highest 24 hour trading volume.
+On the date of last updating this review though (16 March 2020, right in the middle of the crisis with COVID-19), the trading volume was USD 198.3 million, a remarkable improvement.
+With this, BitRabbit earned place no. 64 on the list.

 As many other exchanges, BitRabbit does not accept US-investors on its platform.
 If you’re from the US and you’re looking for the trading platform that is just right for you, don’t worry.
 Use our Exchange Finder to find an appropriate exchange accepting US-investors.